COSC322-Group9/ChessAI/README.md

   depth++;
 }
 ```

+### Heuristic functions
+The heuristic functions I used are all feature-based heuristic.
+There are 4 heuristic functions:
+- **Execute queen**: Find an opponent queen and count the number of free block around it.
+The less block, the more recommend to execute that queen
+- **Save queen**: Find an ally queen and count the number of free block around it.
+The less block, the more recommend to move out of that position.
+- **All actions**: All actions of ally queens.
+The more move, the more recommend that action.
+- **Opponent moves**: All actions of opponent queens.
+The less move, the more recommend that action.

+The code of these 4 heuristic functions are calculated at [here](https://github.com/COSC322-Group9/ChessAI/blob/46b5bb89bad1f587a034b5fe69e4f2a4030cbeda/src/main/java/ubc/cosc322/MinimaxPlayer.java#L84).

 ### Other features:
 - **Validating moves**: Check if the target move cross any queen or arrow and if they are going in the valid direction.
 The same is also applied for throwing arrows.
 [Source code](https://github.com/COSC322-Group9/ChessAI/blob/46b5bb89bad1f587a034b5fe69e4f2a4030cbeda/src/main/java/ubc/cosc322/GameAction.java#L38).